afollestad/material-dialogs/README.md

 for the background color of dialogs.
 You can also use the `md_background_color` attribute in your theme, which will take precedence.

+### Ripple Color

+Material Dialogs uses the value of the `?android:colorControlHighlight` attribute in your Activity theme for the ripple color of list items, buttons, etc. by default.
+You can override this with the `md_ripple_color` theme attribute as well.

 ### Corner Radius

 Corner radius is the rounding of dialog corners: